On this page

 3. Load data into the new Statsig tables

-In step 1 we created 2 data tables and 2 signal tables.
-To load data into statsig, you will load data into the data tables, and mark a day as completed in the corresponding signal table once all of the data for that day is loaded.
+Step 1 created 2 data tables and 2 signal tables.
+To load data into Statsig, load data into the data tables, and mark a day as completed in the corresponding signal table after all data for that day is loaded.

-The statsig_events table is for sending Statsig raw events which were not logged to Statsig through the API.
-Once loaded, these events will be processed as though they were logged directly.
+The statsig_events table is for sending raw events that were not logged to Statsig through the API.
+After loading, these events are processed as though they were logged directly.

 The statsig_user_metrics table is for sending pre-computed metrics from your data warehouse.
-These metrics will be surfaced in the statsig console and in your test results.
+These metrics appear in the Statsig console and in your test results.

-You may only need one of these use cases - that's fine!
-Just follow the steps for the relevant table and ignore the other one.
+You may only need one of these tables.
+Follow the steps for the relevant table and ignore the other.

-Your data should conform to these definitions and rules to avoid errors or delays:
+Your data must conform to these definitions and rules to avoid errors or delays:

 Events (statsig_events)